 The first paper looks at reference-point updating (a feature of Prospect Theory) within periods.
 The second paper adds evidence to whether including the 3rd moment (i.e. skewness) is useful in predicting the preferred route.
 The last paper explores whether or not the rise and fall of housing markets influence voting preferences in U.S. presidential elections.

-More information about my job market paper can be found here.
+The code behind my job market paper can be found on GitHub.

 To fulfill the capstone requirement for the MS in Statistics, I looked at how price diffuses across significant geographic boundaries (i.e., mountains or the like) using vector autoregressive models.
 The abstract for this paper is below: